ravinggenius/staticpress/docs/content/docs/setup.markdown

 ## Hello, World

 After creating a new blog, you will probably want to create a new post.
 Type `staticpress create <title>` to create a new post.
 Staticpress will create a new empty post in `content/_posts/`.
 Open this file with your favorite text editor and start pontificating.
 When your are done, type `staticpress serve` to turn on the local development server.
 Open your favorite browser and navigate to [http://localhost:4000/](http://localhost:4000) to preview your post.
 Congratulations!

+## Diving Deeper

+In addition to blog posts, Staticpress can handle regular pages as well.
+Simply type `staticpress create_page <title> [path-in-content]` to get started.